lyon-fnal/devenv/vscode-docker.md

 # 4. Building your code

 You need to run `CMake Configure` first (this is equivalent to running `cmake ...` on the command line).
 Bring up the command palette (Command-Shift-P) and search for `CMake: Configure`.
-The first time you run, VSCode may ask you for the location of the `CMakeLists.txt` file.
+If it asks you to select a kit, select the `gm2-sl7-v9` kit that you made earlier.
+VSCode may also ask    you for the location of the `CMakeLists.txt` file.
 It will ask you to locate it.
 Do that.

 If you get errors because it is running the wrong executable for CMake, disconnect from the container and reconnect.
 Then check the configuration and try again.